scanning/slack-food-service/README.md

 * `/food order show` - show your current order
 * `/food orders list` - list each of the orders by user
 * `/food orders show` - show the orders (grouped by order id)

+You can add your own restaurants by adding to `menus.json`.

 Bon appetit!